You like the Lord of the Ring films, but are new to the book, and finding it hard to read?

 Then go to the existing text, but part-way into Chapter Two – the things Gandalf tells the morning after he arrives.
 The section beginning

 “Next morning after a late breakfast, the wizard was sitting with Frodo by the open window of the study.
 A bright fire was on the hearth, but the sun was warm, and the wind was in the South.
-Everything looked fresh, and the new green of Spring was shimmering in the fields and on the tips of the trees’ fingers.”
+Everything looked fresh, and the new green of Spring was shimmering in the fields and on the tips of the trees’ branches.”

 This skips over more than 21,000 words of introductory text etc. Including 9851 words in ‘A Long-expected Party’.
 And more than 2000 earlier words in ‘The Shadow of the Past’.